adedomin/CSC340/term_paper/term.md

 title: Asynchronous Programming
 subtitle: Advantages and Programming Constructs
 author: Anthony DeDominic \<dedominica@my.easternct.edu\>
-abstract:
-	- This paper will discuss Asynchronous programming paradigms, methods of writing asynchronous code, advantages of asynchronous programming and examples of asynchronous programming in use.
+abstract: This paper will discuss Asynchronous programming paradigms, methods of writing asynchronous code, advantages of asynchronous programming and examples of asynchronous programming in use.
 The paper will start with language constructs like callbacks, promises, generators and common javascript libraries.
 Then talk about advantages of asynchronous design, such as higher throughput and easier concurrency.
 Later I will discuss projects that use asynchronous concepts and their synchronous counterparts; such projects like nginx vs httpd.
 Also talk about examples like the Seastar, Shared-nothing, server-side application framework.
 date: \today{}
 geometry: margin=3cm
 fontfamily: mathpazo
 fontsize: 10pt
 header-includes:
+	- \hyphenpenalty 10000
 	- \usepackage{fancyhdr}
 	- \pagestyle{fancy}
 	- \fancyfoot[L]{Asynchronous Programming - DeDominic}